Terms and Conditions

 Progressive Web Development Ltd makes every effort to ensure websites are designed to be viewed by the majority of visitors.
 Websites are designed to work with the most popular current browsers (e.g. Firefox, Google Chrome, Microsoft Edge etc.).
 The Client agrees that Progressive Web Development Ltd cannot guarantee correct functionality with all browser software across different operating systems.

-Progressive Web Development Ltd cannot accept responsibility for web pages which do not display acceptably in new versions of browsers released after the website has been designed and handed over to the Client.
+Progressive Web Development Ltd cannot accept responsibility for web pages that do not display acceptably in new versions of browsers released after the website has been designed and handed over to the Client.
 As such, Progressive Web Development Ltd reserves the right to quote for any work involved in changing the website design or website code for it to work with updated browser software.

 30 days notice must be given for termination of any services.
 Termination of services by the Client must be requested in a written notice and will be effective on receipt of such notice.
 Email or telephone requests for termination of services will not be honoured until and unless confirmed in writing.
 The Client will be invoiced for work completed (including any expenses incurred, as outlined in clause 1) to the date of first notice of cancellation for payment in full within thirty (30) days.